 QuCumber is a program that reconstructs an unknown quantum wavefunction from a set of measurements.
 The measurements should consist of binary counts; for example, the occupation of an atomic orbital, or the Sz eigenvalue of a qubit.
 These measurements form a training set, which is used to train a stochastic neural network called a Restricted Boltzmann Machine.
 Once trained, the neural network is a reconstructed representation of the unknown wavefunction underlying the measurement data.
 It can be used for generative modelling, i.e. producing new instances of measurements, and to calculate estimators not contained in the original data set.

-QuCumber is developed by the Perimeter Institue Quantum Intelligence Lab (PIQuIL).
+QuCumber is developed by the Perimeter Institute Quantum Intelligence Lab (PIQuIL).
 The project is currently in beta.
 So, expect some rough edges, bugs, and backward incompatible updates.

 QuCumber is licensed under the Apache License Version 2.0.

 Nick Mercer for creating our awesome logo.
 You can check out more of Nick's work by visiting his portfolio on Behance!